 Although he did not belong to the highest leadership circle, Adolf Eichmann is commonly referred to as the "architect of the Holocaust."
 Who was this man?
 Did he really just represent the "banality of evil" as author Hannah Arendt so famously expressed it?
 Or was he indeed a fanatical and utterly brutal Nazi, as recent historical research suggests?
-Join German Historian Anette Isaacs for a compelling discussion of the decade Eichmann spent in Buenos Aires, which will reveal crucial insights into the mind of one of the world's most callous mass murderers.
+65 years after his capture in Argentina, German Historian Anette Isaacs presents a compelling discussion of the decade Eichmann spent in Buenos Aires, which will reveal crucial insights into the mind of one of the world's most callous mass murderers.

-Against the Odds: Jewish Refuge and Resurgence in Post- War Germany
+Against the Odds: Jewish Refuge and Resurgence in Post-War Germany